MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Get-MgUserDriveLastModifiedByUserServiceProvisioningError.md

 Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a user object .
 Supports $filter (eq, not, for isResolved and serviceInstance).

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaUserDriveLastModifiedByUserServiceProvisioningError](/powershell/module/Microsoft.Graph.Beta.Files/Get-MgBetaUserDriveLastModifiedByUserServiceProvisioningError?view=graph-powershell-beta)

 ## SYNTAX

 ```